CBGonzalez/Core3Intrinsics-Intro/Readme.md

 |  FmaMultiplyAddvector256Float |            41943040 | 4,021.671 us |  75.5671 us |  70.6856 us |  0.78 |    0.04 |

-As expected for small number of operations, the memory access times take their tolls: only a 22% time reduction for larger data sizes with vector intrinsics.
+As expected for small number of operations inside the loop, the memory access times take their tolls: only a 22% time reduction for larger data sizes with vector intrinsics.
+(Although 22% could really be many hours for really huge jobs, of course...)

 If we perform 3 FMA operations per step in the loop on the other hand, we get a consistent 2.2x speedup (see the source code for implementation of the test):